-In a recent exchange with David, I made the comment that “clients are more likely to thrive when we work on building bridges – within themselves and between themselves and others.”
+In an exchange with David, I made the comment that “clients are more likely to thrive when we work on building bridges – within themselves and between themselves and others.”
 This comment was based on the work of Dan Siegel and Stephen Porges with their focus on the role of the social engagement system on our developing mind.

 David challenged me not to overlook the importance of solitude and of independence.
 He reminded me that Buddhist psychology talks much about how the mind is conditioned (within our relationships) and the outcome is not always benign.
 Many readers may well endorse this view from their own experience.